islamsamy214/gin-di/README.md

-Here's a complete and concise README for your project:

----

 # Gin DI Framework

 A lightweight, Laravel-inspired structure implementation for the [Gin Framework](https://github.com/gin-gonic/gin).
 Simplify dependency management, enhance modularity, and build scalable Go web applications with ease.